cqq330330/dolphinscheduler/docs/docs/en/contribute/development-environment-setup.md

 #### Database

 The DolphinScheduler's metadata is stored in relational database.
-Currently supported MySQL and Postgresql.
+Currently supported MySQL and Postgresql and Xugu.
 We use MySQL as an example.
 Start the database and create a new database named dolphinscheduler as DolphinScheduler metabase

 After creating the new database, run the sql file under `dolphinscheduler/dolphinscheduler-dao/src/main/resources/sql/dolphinscheduler_mysql.sql` directly in MySQL to complete the database initialization